emqx/flowsdk/README.md

 FlowSDK leverages multiple protocols across different layers and makes the best use of each for real-world scenarios.

 ## What is Flow?

 Flow is the projection of data streaming from many sources with the help of [micro-middleware functions](#micro-middleware-functions).

+## AI / LLM-friendly

+FlowSDK is designed to be AI-friendly.
+The public APIs and documentation are written with explicit, consistent naming, examples, and structured sections so they can be easily consumed by large language models and other automated tools for code generation, testing, and analysis.
+This makes it straightforward to integrate Flow into AI-driven workflows, generate example code, or use LLMs to assist with SDK integration.

 ## Micro-middleware functions